7 Best Seafood Buffets in Las Vegas 2026

 MGM Grand Buffet

-This may be one of Vegas’ most iconic resorts, but its buffet represents exceptional value, and fans of seafood will be more than satisfied with the sizeable options.
+This may be one of Vegas’ most iconic resorts, but its buffet has been more of a budget brunch option than a dedicated seafood buffet in recent years.

 Seafood highlights